jordicollcaballero/HCORAP/README.md

+#General description
+This project contains the source code and the instances used in the paper Optimizing Resource Allocation in Home Care Services using MaxSAT.

 #Instructions to generate MaxSAT instances

 The HCORAP instances from the instance folder can be encoded into MaxSAT using the `hcorap2sat` program.
 This program is compiled by running: